Komi

 Territory scoring

-Today the standard komi in Japan is 6.5 points, introduced September 2002.[1]
+Today the standard komi in Japan, where territory scoring is used, is 6.5 points, introduced September 2002.[1]
 The Honinbo tournament used a komi of 4.5 points in 1939, changing to 5.5 komi in 1973.
 The Meijin tournament used a komi of effectively 5.5 (5 points with White winning jigo).
 Korea also switched from 5.5 to 6.5,[2] as have most western countries that use territory scoring.

 Area scoring

-The usual komi in China was formerly equal to the 5.5 used in Japan, but was changed to 7.5.
+The usual komi in China, where area scoring is used, was formerly equal to the 5.5 used in Japan, but was changed to 7.5.
 The jump is two points, because under area scoring the score is almost always odd.[3]
 The Ing rules also have a komi of 7.5, specified as 8 points with Black winning jigo.
 The American Go Association have also changed komi from 5.5 to 7.5 in August 2004, effective 2005.
 The New Zealand rules specify a komi of 7.

 History of Komi